What Is HVAC Tape And Do My Ducts Really Need It?

 There are tapes that are flame resistant, and there are tapes that are completely fire-proof.
 There are also tapes that are moisture resistant.
 You will need to consult with an expert HVAC technician in order to decide which tape works best for your specific needs.

 Duct repair is something you need to take seriously, before you find yourself needing a total duct replacement.
 Regular duct cleaning done by professionals will ensure that your ducts are in tip top shape.
-Never attempt to DIY any air duct maintenance – Your reliable HVAC technician from Art Plumbing, AC & Electric will make any and all necessary repairs that require HVAC tape so you won’t have to.
+Never attempt to DIY any air duct maintenance – Your reliable HVAC technician from Art Plumbing, Air Conditioning & Electric will make any and all necessary repairs that require HVAC tape so you won’t have to.